10 Ways to Eat Better at Work

 Eat a filling breakfast each morning.
 Grabbing a fruit and nut bar you can scarf down on your commute is undoubtedly the easiest option, but an hour later your stomach will sing the song of its (hungry) people, forcing you to buy a sodium-packed vending machine snack.
 Avoid these hunger pangs by spending a few extra minutes making a hearty breakfast that fills you until lunchtime.

 Pack when you’re full.
 Prepare your brown bag when you’ve just finished a meal, either after dinner the night before or following breakfast the morning of your workday.
-This unconsciously compels you to make lighter, healthier choices because you aren’t reaching for comfort foods in a hurry, but instead are packing wisely for your body’s nourishment.
+This unconsciously compels you to make lighter, healthier choices because you aren’t reaching for comfort foods in a hurry, but instead are packing wisely for your body’s nourishment and will eat better.
 (This is similar to the “grocery shopping on an empty stomach” mistake you should also avoid making.)

 Invest in portable, portionable packages.
 Forget your boring, flimsy to-go boxes.
 Buy cute and functional food storage containers with portion control inserts so that you’ll actually enjoy pulling your lunch from the fridge each day.
 This will also encourage you to fill up without overeating since each compartment is the perfect size.
 Your entire lunch can also be carried neatly in a single box without fear of spills!